-If students are expecting institutional scholarships, outside scholarships, stipends, or loans to help cover their balance and they are not awarded by Moody's due date, students are still responsible to make payments on time for the amount due.
-Contact studentbookkeeping@moody.edu with any questions regarding the amount due.
+If students are expecting Institutional scholarships, outside scholarships, stipends, or loans to help cover their balance and they are not awarded by Moody's due date, students are still responsible to make payments on time for the amount due.
+Enrollment in the payment plan or financial aid received after the payment due date will not negate any late fees previously applied.
+All balances outstanding after the pay in full due date are subject to late payment fees and past due holds unless the student is enrolled in the Payment Plan by that date and current with payments.